OpenAMP/openamp-docs/demos/docker_images.rst

     - Build a custom cpio file for the tftp/zcu102 directory
         * This cpio will contain the contents of the base cpio file plus the contents of the my-extra-stuff directory
         * This is done every boot so changes to the my-extra-stuff directory will be used on the next boot
+        * You can view the contents of the my-extra-stuff directory in the top right 'host' pane of tmux.
+It contains a lib folder with firmware files and a /home/root directory with the demo scripts and login_message displayed on start.
     - Start tmux and create multiple panes
         * The main QEMU pane with the main UART
         * A "host" pane for container level commands